swill/cca_import/README.md

-  -endpoint="https://auth-east.cloud.ca/v2.0": The Cloud.ca object storage public url -identity="": Your Cloud.ca object storage identity -password="": Your Cloud.ca object storage password
+  -endpoint="https://auth-east.cloud.ca/v2.0": The Cloud.ca object storage public url -identity="": Your Cloud.ca object storage identity -password="": Your Cloud.ca object storage password -prefix="": A prefix to the path of each object uploaded to the bucket
 ```

 An example run would look like the following.